Prioritise what events matter to you, Chris Whitty warns ahead of Christmas

 Boris Johnson told the public to ‘think carefully before you go’ to celebrations, as the Omicron variant surged.

-People should “prioritise what matters to them” when considering attending parties and other events at Christmas, Professor Chris Whitty has said.
+People should “prioritise what matters to them” when considering attending parties and other events during the Christmas period, Professor Chris Whitty has said.

-Boris Johnson said he agreed with England’s chief medical officer and told the public to “think carefully before you go” to celebrations, as the Omicron variant surged.
+Boris Johnson said he agreed with England’s chief medical officer about people being cautious and told the public to “think carefully before you go” to celebrations, as the Omicron variant surged.

 Their warnings at a Downing Street press conference were quickly met with calls for greater support for the hospitality industry, as people weigh up whether to risk nights out or cancel and spend Christmas with their families.